 What will this change in your path require?

-- Ask yourself why these behaviors upset you so much.
 Write your thoughts down.
 Look to your past and look to your fears of the future.
 What does it trigger from your past?
 What fears does it trigger of the future?
 Ask yourself if your child’s behavior make you feel unsure of myself?
 Helpless?
 Out of control?
 Scared?
 Overwhelmed?
 Why?
 What can you do about these feelings?
 Are they rational or irrational?
-Write down what can you do to help soothe yourself when you feel any of these triggered emotions.
+Write down what you can do to help soothe yourself when you feel any of these triggered emotions.

 Our kids’ behaviors can trigger unhealed wounds in us.
 We don’t like the feeling their actions and words brings up in us sometimes, and we don’t know how to soothe our wounds, so we blame, yell, scream, and criticize the person who triggered it in us.
 Blame helps us momentarily to feel calmer but resolves nothing.
 So next time you are triggered, pause before reacting, lower your heat by gaining perspective, then decide the best way to respond to your child.
 Spend time in the LOGIC OFFICE.
 Think about how to approach your child so that she will learn something from her misbehavior, but that your relationship will remain intact.
 For example, if you are triggered by disrespect, then once you have calmed yourself down you might discuss with her why disrespect is not acceptable and what she can expect to happen when she acts that way again.